pl44t/yt-dlp-webui/README.md

 ### Windows

+##### You will Need:
+- python version 3.x
+- the python package "flask"

 - Head to the [Releases Tab](https://github.com/pl44t/yt-dlp-webui/releases) and look for the newest version of the Windows App.
 - Download and extract the zip file
-- Open the unzipped folder and run the app.exe
+- Open the unzipped folder and run the app.py
 - A terminal will open and tell to head you to [localhost:5000](http://localhost:5000) in your web browser, there you can download your videos!